clubedaentrega/api-lift/README.md

 	// Options for this module
 	minVersion: 1, // the min version to support
 	dataScrub: [/session|password|serial|token/i], // describe fields to hide in the body
+	isRest: true,
-	headers: [], // HTTP header variables that will be passed in json to the endpoints
+	hasApiKeyAuth: true // HTTP header apiKey will be passed in json to the endpoints
 	checkId: function(x){
 		// Checks whether the string x is an id of the resource },